 - 1.11 As an SPD, this Management Plan supports efforts to preserve and enhance the character of Saltburn Conservation Area.
 This is achieved by setting out key actions intended to preserve the character and appearance of the conservation area, assist in managing change without compromising the historic environment and by setting out proposals for its enhancement.
-As an SPD, the key purposes of this document along with the accompanying Saltburn Conservation Area Appraisal are therefore to: - Provide direction to owners, occupiers, developers and all those involved in the in determining planning and listed building consent applications within Saltburn policies will be implemented;
+As an SPD, the key purposes of this document along with the accompanying Saltburn Conservation Area Appraisal are therefore to: - Provide direction to owners, occupiers, developers and all those involved in the management of Saltburn Conservation Area.
+This SPD will be a material consideration in determining planning and listed building consent applications within Saltburn Conservation Area and will illustrate how the adopted Local Plan's historic environment policies will be implemented;